Okey Bakassi: Early life and education

 Born on October 23, 1969, Okey is the eldest of five children to Mr. Livinus Onyegbule, a retired military officer, and Mrs. Felicia Onyegbule, a retired nurse, in Mbaise.
 He commenced his educational journey at Alvan Ikoku Demonstration School, obtaining his First School Leaving Certificate.
 He subsequently attended Mbaise Secondary School, Imo State, before transferring to Federal Government College, Port Harcourt, Rivers State, where he secured his West African Senior School Certificate.

 After secondary school, he secured admission into the Rivers State University, Port Harcourt, to study Agricultural Engineering.
 The program lasted five years, and he graduated in 1992.Upon completion of his studies, he was deployed to Lagos for the National Youth Service Corps (NYSC) program and served at the Nigeria Industry Development Bank.

 Personal life

-Okey has been married to his wife, Ezinne, for 17years and they have three children.
+Okey has been married to his wife, Ezinne, for 17 years and they have three children.
 His family stays in Canada where his wife completed her education and currently works.